 The original Irish Coffee was created by chef Joe Sheridan at the Foynes airport in the early 1940s.
 On a cold rainy night, he whipped up the coffee and whiskey mixture for disembarking passengers whose flight had been grounded due to the weather.
 The drink was later served at the Shannon airport, where it caught on.

-In 1952, San Francisco Chronicle writer, Stanton Delaplane stopped through the Shannon airport where he enjoyed an Irish Coffee and was determined to bring it back to America.
+In 1952, San Francisco Chronicle writer Stanton Delaplane stopped through the Shannon airport where he enjoyed an Irish Coffee and was determined to bring it back to America.
 He introduced it to Jack Koeppler, owner of Buena Vista Cafe, who developed a San Francisco version which gained such popularity that Buena Vista Cafe became an institution for the San Francisco Irish Coffee.

-WHISK(E)Y, Irish whiskey
+IRISH WHISKEY, Irish whiskey

 SUGAR, Preferably brown sugar

 1. In a mug combine brown sugar, hot coffee, and Irish whiskey

 2. Top with whipped cream, preferably hand whipped and unsweetened

 Hello!
 We're The Shaken Cocktail and we're here for cocktail enthusiast to share their recipes with others.
 For the cocktail curious, we have a selection of classic recipes that have a long history of appreciation in the community.
 Check out these classics or upgrade your membership to see more recipes.